Difegue/DoujinSoft/README.md

 ## Deploy/develop on Codespaces

-You can use GH Codespaces to develop on the app using the provided configuration.
+You can use [GitHub Codespaces](https://github.com/Difegue/DoujinSoft/codespaces) to develop on the app using the provided configuration.
 Once in the codespace, you should be able to execute the `dev-server.sh` script to immediately build/start a DoujinSoft instance.

 ## Deploying through Docker